mujtaba1747/solana-gif-portal/README.md

 # solana-gif-portal

+Host your GIF's or images on the metaverse!

 ![Image](/Image1.png?raw=true&sanitize=true)

 ![Image](/Image2.png?raw=true&sanitize=true)

-Add GIF's or images to the metaverse!

 - A simple dApp, which hosts your favorite GIF's and Images on the Solana Blockchain !